Khushboosingh114/Khushboosingh114/README.md

-- 👋 Hi, I’m @Khushboosingh
+- 👋 Hi, I’m Khushboo Singh
-- 👀 I’m interested in tech
+- 👀 I’m interested in
-- 🌱 I’m currently learning codings
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach  me
 - khushboosingh4117190@gmail.com